 Branch & Digital Strategy

-We are fully committed creating a face to face, in-person branch network across Wales, and are developing a strategy to enable 95% of the population to have a branch less than 30 minutes from their home.
+We are fully committed creating a face to face, in-person branch network across Wales, and it is our intention to establish at least 30 branches across Wales in the first 5 years from launch, which will ensure that 95% of the population can reach their nearest branch in under 30 minutes.
 The exact details of which towns and cities we will locate these branches in, is being worked up, and will of course be influenced by which other mutuals wish to share facilities with us, as well as detailed calculations to give the best geographic fit.
+They won’t all be like the bank branches we’ve been used to, some will be smaller, some will be part-time, but they’ll all provide a face to face service when needed.

 It is our intention to work alongside other established finance institutions in Wales, not to compete aggressively against them, but to work synergistically to build a resilient Welsh finance sector.
 To this end Banc Cambria is keen to work in partnership with other mutuals that are operating in closely related areas such as Credit Unions, Building Societies, Community Development Financial Institutions (CDFIs), and other local co‑operative or public-interest lenders, and benefit from their local knowledge.
 This will support and optimize the use of human judgement in credit assessment rather than “computer says no”.